(i.e Spain and its Protectorates))

-After payment of the deposit, a purchase contract will be prepared and will contain details of the vendor (seller) and the purchaser, the purchase price and method and timescale of payment.
-It will also confirm that the Escritura de Compraventa (Title Deed) is in the name of the vendor and can be transferred to the purchaser on completion of the sale.
-The contract will normally set out stipulations regarding penalties for non-fulfilment.
+After agreeing the Purchase Price a Contract will be prepared and a Deposit paid.
+The Contract will contain details of the vendor (seller) and the purchaser, the purchase price and method and timescale of payment.
+It will also confirm that the Escritura de Compraventa (Title Deed) is in the name of the vendor and can be transferred to the purchaser at the time of completion of the sale.
+The Contract will normally set out stipulations regarding penalties for non-fulfilment.

 Legal Procedures on Buying

 All property sales and purchases in Spain must be registered in a local Land Registry and the title deed (escritura) must be prepared by a public official, called a Notary.
-Both the seller and the buyer then sign this deed in the Notary's presence when payment is made.
+Both the seller and the buyer then sign this deed in the Notary's presence when final settlement takes place.

-The Notary is responsible for ensuring that the conveyance deed is drawn up correctly, fully describes the property and that the purchase price, or an agreed proportion of it, has been paid to the vendor in the appropriate currency.
-They witness the signing of the deed and collect fees and taxes.
-The deed is then sent to the Land Registry where the name of the new legal owner is registered.
+The Notary is responsible for ensuring that the Deed of Conveyance is drawn up correctly, fully and accurately describes the property and that the purchase price, or an agreed proportion of it, has been paid to the vendor in the appropriate currency.
+The Notary then witnesses the signing of the deed and collects fees and taxes.
+The Deed is then sent to the Land Registry where the name of the new legal owner is registered.
 It can take some time before the title deed comes back from the Land Registry and in the interim an authorised copy is given to the purchasers.

 Fees and Taxes